 12. Will the recent prices paid for pest control companies continue to rise or potentially reverse course such that delaying a pest business sale to a future date will, in fact, result in a loss of value as compared to selling today?

 Pest Business Sale: Determine the best path

 Honest answers to these questions will help you determine the best path, which could be the following based on your view of life and current and future state of affairs in the industry:

-A. I am too young to retire and investing in the year over year revenue growth of the business will only result in a higher value at a future pest business sale date.
-I am going to work harder and more efficiently to achieve such goal.
+A. I am too young to retire and invest in the year over year revenue growth of the business will only result in a higher value at a future pest business sale date.
+I am going to work harder and more efficiently to achieve such a goal.

 B. I believe prices for pest control companies will continue to rise and if I can grow revenue 10-15% per year then this will result in a much more attractive pest business sale price to me that will allow me to have a more comfortable retirement.